MilesMena/battle_of_wits/README.md

 Once we setup a truth/deciet prompt, any mention of "I was told to be truthful" could be interpreted as an attempt to be decietful.
 Therefore, there are no clues
 -

+Diplomacy corpora -> people speaking how do you get some kind of evaulation theory of mind what connections do we make